BioBam/wdk-lib/API.md

 public isArray(): boolean
 ```

+Checks if the input is an array type.

 ##### `makeOptional` <a name="makeOptional" id="wdk-lib.Input.makeOptional"></a>

 ```typescript
 public makeOptional(optional: boolean): Input
 ```

+Sets the optionality of the input.

 ###### `optional`<sup>Required</sup> <a name="optional" id="wdk-lib.Input.makeOptional.parameter.optional"></a>

 - *Type:* boolean

+A flag indicating if the input should be optional.

 ---